lucasfarias2/frontend-exercise/README-en.md

 * Search-icon (svg)

 ## Requirements:
-* Show the multi-select and fill it with the given JSON data
+* Show the multi-select and fill it with the given JSON data using http
 * Create a search which can filter the JSON data
 * Make it possible to select multiple items
 * Selected items need to be ordered on top, also they should not be affected by the search filter